Warner Bros. Cartoons: 1933–1944: Leon Schlesinger Productions

-From 1936 until 1944, animation directors and animators such as Freleng, Avery, Clampett, Jones, Arthur Davis, Robert McKimson, and Frank Tashlin worked at the studio.
-During this period, these creators introduced several of the most popular cartoon characters to date, including Daffy Duck (1937, Porky's Duck Hunt by Avery), Elmer Fudd (1940, Elmer's Candid Camera by Jones), Bugs Bunny (1940, A Wild Hare by Avery), and Tweety (1942, A Tale of Two Kitties by Clampett).
-Avery left the studio in 1941 following a series of disputes with Schlesinger, who shortly after closed the studio for two weeks due to a minor strike similar to the better known one that occurred at Disney.
+From 1936 until 1944, animation directors and animators such as Freleng, Hardaway, Avery, Clampett, Jones, McKimson, Arthur Davis, and Frank Tashlin worked at the studio.
+During this period, these creators introduced several of the most popular cartoon characters to date, including Daffy Duck, Elmer Fudd, Bugs Bunny and Tweety.
+Freleng first left the studio in 1937 to work for MGM and Tashlin took over Freleng's former unit, while Tashlin's own position as the director of the Schlesinger studio was taken by Cal Howard and Cal Dalton; Howard's role, in turn, barely lasted a year, before Howard left for Fleischer Studios, and Ben Hardaway returned to the studio as director to replace him.
+Tashlin left the studio in 1938, and his second unit was taken over by Chuck Jones.
+Freleng returned to the studio in 1939 to take over the former Hardaway/Dalton unit.
+Avery left the studio in 1941 following a series of disputes with Schlesinger, bringing vital staff of his unit such as Rich Hogan to Metro-Goldwyn-Mayer.
+Schlesinger shortly after closed the studio for two weeks due to a minor strike similar to the better known one that occurred at Disney.
 A few months earlier he banished all unionized employees in what became known in retrospect as the "Looney Tune Lockout"; this time Schlesinger lost nearly all of his employees of the Avery unit, excluding its key animators.
-Clampett and several of his own artists took over Avery's former unit, while Clampett's own position as director of the Schlesinger-Katz studio was taken by Norm McCabe, a Clampett animator whose cartoons focused in war-related humor; McCabe, in turn, lasted barely a year before being drafted, and Frank Tashlin returned to the studio to replace him.
+Clampett and several of his own artists took over Avery's former unit, while Clampett's own position as director of the Schlesinger-Katz studio was taken by Norman McCabe, who lasted barely a year before being drafted.
+Frank Tashlin returned to the studio in late 1942 to replace McCabe in the Schlesinger-Katz unit until 1944.

 By 1942, the Schlesinger studio had surpassed Walt Disney Productions as the most successful producer of animated shorts in the United States.
 Between 1942 and 1945, the Schlesinger studio produced a number of films for the United States military in support of its efforts in World War II.
 Under the command of the US Air Force's First Motion Picture Unit, headed from 1942 to 1944 by Major Theodor Seuss Geisel (better known as Dr. Seuss), the studio produced the Private Snafu and (with Walter Lantz Productions) Mr. Hook cartoons for the servicemen's entertainment.